Nebula is a new way to engage children ages 4-8 in storytelling and creation.

 The mat is made with conductive material for gesture control and uses 4 sensors to detect and track objects.

-Any object can be recognized or used as a controller for a virtual object.
+Kids can record their play-stories, using an empty bottle or their favorite toy.
+Any object can be recognized and used as a controller for a virtual object.

 I explored many different phone dock styles, sensor profiles/CMF treatments, sensor layouts, mat patterns, and mat closures.